pearsonca/scala-commsim/index.md

 expect to measure different values, like centralities or module membership.

 Most centrality metrics and modularization schemes are expressed in terms of unweighted, undirected edges.
-These measures often have generalizations to account for weighting and direction, though an unscientific survey of publications indicates these are rarely used.
+Some of these measures have generalizations to account for weighting and direction, though an unscientific survey of publications indicates these are rarely used.
 But these all still rely on edges and vertices being the same *kind* - there are fewer methods for computing these metrics when edges are of *different kinds*{: .todo title="venice marriage-trade block model work?"}.
-The typical resolution is to simply create separate networks for each tie-type, re-run the metrics on each distinct network, and then speculate about the differences.
+The typical resolution is to simply create separate networks for each tie-type, re-run the metrics on each distinct network, and then speculate about the results.

 As with edges, homogenizing assumptions are typically made for vertices as well.
 Contact distribution studies are replete with this sort of assumption.
 Extreme